GREEN CLEANING: A Healthier Way to Clean

 Green Seal Certified

-Georgia Tech's Green Cleaning program is independently certified under Green Seal Standard GS-42
+Georgia Tech's Green Cleaning program is independently certified under both Green Seal Standard GS-42 and ISSA CIMS-Green Building

 - Protects Human & Environmental Health: Service uses nontoxic, biodegradable housekeeping products and limits workers’ and occupants’ exposure to chemicals and contaminants